jrcharney/guitarchords/data/chordlist.md

 - We won't have any korons or soris in this list.
 Although I might add them if requested.
 - Using "dim" instead of superscript "0" to indicate "diminished" chord, since I can't type superscript.
 - Using "aug" instead of "+" to indicate "augmented" chord for clarity
+- The first book I borrowed with most of these chords in it has A LOT of typos in it.
+Which is why I want to do some proofreading and use more than one source to check the verasity of the data.
+- NOTE TO SELF: Do not move these notes outside of this document.
+Do a raw table later and also a list of split tables later.
+- There's a pattern in many of these chords.
+I should consider changing the order of what is listed later as many of the chords could simply be altered by adjusting the key in which they are in.
+This could be used to produce a list of formulas which could shorten this list, possibly by 92%.
+For now, let's list everything.

 | Abbr.    | Chord                         | Pos. | Fingers                          | Spelling                                                        |
 |----------|-------------------------------|------|----------------------------------|-----------------------------------------------------------------|